essif-lab/framework/docs/terms/agent.md

 typeid: agent
 stage: draft
 hoverText: "Agent (of a Party): an Actor that is executing an Action on behalf of a Party (called the Principal of that Actor)."
+glossaryText: "an %Actor% that is executing an %Action% on behalf of a %Party% (called the %Principal% of that %Actor%)."
 ---

 ### Short Description